jazad136/react-udemy-github-finder2/README.md

 ### `npm run build`

 #### not a required command.
-Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.
+Builds the app for production to the `build` folder.
+Also bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run build` fails to minify

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify